 The best I have tried were the dumpings, the lady sells them by 4 or 8 pieces.
 They are fried and then steamed, the juice and soup is boiling inside and makes the meat so tender.
 I wanted to come back just to get more the day after I tried it for the first time.
 Shandong dumplings I will remember you!

-The second is the mango crepe, which was actually nicer than the one I tried in the Health cafe.
+The second is the mango crepe, which was actually nicer than the one I’ve tried before.
 Lots of mango and lots of cream.
 Can you believe it?

 Shandong street food turned out to be more appealing than Beijing street food.
 I believe it is one of the greatest ways to explore the cuisine, have fun and enjoy your time!